 Routers for woodworking have become an essential tool in the workshop.
 They are multipurpose tools that can be used for a variety of tasks.
-Setting up this handy power tool correctly, on the other hand, is a skill that requires time and patience to master.
+Knowing how to use a wood router and setting up this handy power tool correctly, on the other hand, is a skill that requires time and patience to master.
 Finding the proper speed for router bits is one of the most difficult parts.

 The right router bit rate will give you the level of finish you envisioned.
 To determine the correct router RPM, you have to take into account the type of router bit you work with and the material through which you want to rout.